cjolivier01/HockeyMOM/README.md

 ## Citation

 ```
-@article{zhang2021fairmot,
+@article{zhang2021HockeyMOM,
-  title={Fairmot: On the fairness of detection and re-identification in multiple object tracking},
+  title={HockeyMOM: On the fairness of detection and re-identification in multiple object tracking},
   author={Zhang, Yifu and Wang, Chunyu and Wang, Xinggang and Zeng, Wenjun and Liu, Wenyu},
   journal={International Journal of Computer Vision},
   volume={129},